ethanfreire/100-days-of-code/log.md

 **Today's Progress**: Restarted my 100 days of code challenege.
 So excited to get into learning more React.
 Today learned about Class Components, Component State, and setState.
 Finally a dynamic website.
 Woot.

+### Day 2: June 16, 2022

+**Today's Progress**: So learned today React shallow merge best practices and how that can affect state, and the output on re-rendering.
+Tricky.
+I've got to remember to have matching value type when shallow merging.